💡 LLM Reasoning¶

 -

-EagleVision is a dual-stage framework in which the macro-perception stage employs Semantic-Pose Fusion DPP (SPF-DPP) to jointly optimize semantic relevance and viewpoint diversity in SE(3) space for key-frame selection, while the micro-verification stage enables the model to actively query new viewpoint frames on the BEV plane for iterative spatial CoT reasoning (hypothesis → observe → verify loop).
+The proposed EagleVision is a dual-stage framework.
+In the macro-perception stage, it utilizes Semantic-Perspective Fusion DPP (SPF-DPP) to jointly optimize semantic relevance and perspective diversity in \(SE(3)\) space for keyframe selection.
+In the micro-verification stage, the model actively queries new perspective frames on a BEV plane to conduct iterative spatial CoT reasoning (hypothesis \(\rightarrow\) view \(\rightarrow\) verification loop).
 The query strategy is trained purely via RL without human annotation, achieving open-source SOTA on VSI-Bench and SQA3D.

 -